hypothesis/h/h/h_api/bulk_api/README.md

    * `bulk_api.command_builder.CommandBuilder` - Creates `Command` objects from raw data or provided convenience methods
  * __Main loop__:
    * `bulk_api.bulk_job.BulkJob` - Entry point for main algorithm
-   * `bulk_api.command_batch.CommandBatch` - Represents a group of commands and logic for when the group needs to be executed
+   * `bulk_api.command_batcher.CommandBatcher` - Represents a group of commands and logic for when the group needs to be executed
    * `bulk_api.id_references.IdReferences` - Keeps tabs on user provided references, concrete ids and subbing one for the other
  * __Entry points__ into the main loop:
    * `bulk_api.executor.Executor` - Abstract classes responsible for making changes to DB and reporting back